Bridget Yelverton Lee Steere

-Bridget Yelverton Lee Steere, also Lady Lee Steere OBE (24 February 1884, Wellington, NZ - 23 July 1979, Perth, Western Australia) was State Commissioner for Western Australia Girl Guides from 1931 to 1953.
+Bridget Yelverton Lee Steere, also Lady Lee Steere OBE (24 February 1884 - 23 July 1979) was State Commissioner for Western Australia Girl Guides from 1931 to 1953.
 She was a recipient of the Silver Fish Award, Girl Guiding's highest adult honour.
 She was a lifetime member of the YWCA.

 Early life

 Bridget Yelverton O'Connor was born in New Zealand to Susan Laetitia and Charles Yelverton O'Connor.
 She was one of seven children, including Lady Julius.
 The family moved to Western Australia in 1891.

 Girl Guides

 Lee Steere was enrolled into Girl Guiding by Chief Guide Lady Baden-Powell during her visit to Australia in 1931.

 From 1931 to 1953 she was Acting State Commissioner, and then State Commissioner for Western Australia Girl Guides.
 In 1934 she represented Australia at the 8th WAGGGS World Conference at Our Chalet, Switzerland.
 In 1935 she attended a Commissioner Training Camp at Foxlease, New Forest, England.
 In reference to her Guiding activity in 1937 she was called “one of the busiest women in the west” by The Australian Women's Weekly.

 As part of her 1931 trip to Australia, Lady Baden-Powell brought a Cenotaph flag to present to Australia's Girl Guide Association.
 These were flags that had been retired from their role at the Cenotaph in London, donated to the Imperial War Museum and subsequently redistributed to relevant organisations around the world.
 Steere carried this flag to many parts of Australia during her tenure as State Commissioner.

 During World War II she set up a War Time Work Party, to help Britain's bombed areas.
 She initiated fundraising towards the cost of two air ambulances, a lifeboat for Red Cross Polish Relief work, and the Australian Comforts Fund, an initiative to "Keep the Fit Man Fit" by providing items such as soap and razors for soldiers.

 The Lady Lee Steere Training Centre was built in Boyup Brook, Western Australia.

 Upon her retirement as State Commissioner in 1953, she was presented with a silver sugar spoon with a miniature Brownie on the top as a gift from the 1,600 Brownies in the state.

 In 1958 the second phase of work began on Paxwold, Western Australia's Girl Guide campsite and training centre.
 The main training room was named after her and she formally opened the building on 19 March 1960.